BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 How to get to San Martin from Oaxaca:

-1. Go to Automorsa, also called Auto Transportes Morales, (Google Maps) for vans to San Martin.
-It’s on 622 Bustamante Street (Google Maps).
+1. Go to Automorsa, also called Auto Transportes Morales and get on a van going to Ocotlan.
+It’s on 622 Bustamante Street.

 2. I paid MXN$30 ($US1.50) for a ride to San Martin (30 minutes).